Why Pursue a Career in Accounting?

 Methodology for Rating Schools Offering Accounting Degrees

 It is never an easy task trying to determine the right educational venue for a degree.
-We have reviewed several top educational programs that focus on accountant degrees.
+We have reviewed several top educational programs that focus on accounting programs.

 Our goal is to take some of the efforts away from students and do the work for them so they can get down to the business of earning their degree.